wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

 	>For the example server we do not consider write when selecting the tcp so it is set to NULL.
 For ease the example code uses enumerated values for which state the function select returns.
 This then makes the next loop discussed easier.

 5. Next is to add a loop for handling when to read and write.
-This loop uses the select tcp function to continually check on the status of the tcp connection and when it is ready or has an exception the CyaSSL_accept function is called.
+This loop uses the select tcp function to continually check on the status of the tcp connection and when it is ready or has an exception the wolfSSL_accept function is called.

-6. The final thing added is a loop around CyaSSL_read.
+6. The final thing added is a loop around wolfSSL_read.
 This is done so that when encountering the error SSL_ERROR_WANT_READ the server gives the client some time to send the message.

     ```
 	/* timed loop to continue checking for a client message */
 	do {
      	if (n < 0) {
-         	err = CyaSSL_get_error(ssl, 0);
+         	err = wolfSSL_get_error(ssl, 0);
          	if (err != SSL_ERROR_WANT_READ)
              	err_sys("respond: read error");
-         	n = CyaSSL_read(ssl, buf, MAXLINE);
+         	n = wolfSSL_read(ssl, buf, MAXLINE);
          	time(&current_time);
      	}
  	} while (err == SSL_ERROR_WANT_READ && n < 0 &&